Life As an Actor

 Are There Job Opportunities for Actors?

-New jobs are being produced at a rate of 11.6% which is lower than average.
-The Bureau of Labor Statistics predicts 7,400 new jobs for Actors by 2026.
-The BLS estimates 7,400 yearly job openings in this field per year.
+In 2016, there was an estimated number of 63,800 jobs in the United States for Actor.
+New jobs are being produced at a rate of 11.6% which is above the national average.
+The Bureau of Labor Statistics predicts 7,400 new jobs for Actor by 2026.
+The BLS estimates 7,400 yearly job openings in this field.

 - Microsoft Office